Tatra T.101

-The Tatra T.101 is a two-seat monoplane general aviation aircraft that was built in 1937 by Tatra.
+The Tatra T.101 is a two-seat monoplane general aviation aircraft that was built in 1937 by Ringhoffer-Tatra.
 Only one aircraft was built, but it set several records in the hands of Jan Ambruš.
 In 2008 a replica aircraft was constructed by brothers Ivo and Jiří Sklenář.
 It first flew in October 2009.

 Design and development

-Tatra started making aircraft in 1935, building the Avro 626 Avian and Bücker Bü 131 Jungmann under licence.
+Ringhoffer-Tatra started making aircraft in 1935, building the Avro 626 Avian and Bücker Bü 131 Jungmann under licence.
 In 1937 the Tatra T.001 was the first aircraft designed and built by Tatra.
 The T.101 was a development of that aircraft, with an increased wingspan and a larger empennage than the T.001.

-Only one aircraft was built by Tatra, msn 01.
+Only one aircraft was built by Ringhoffer-Tatra, msn 01.
 It was registered OK-TAO.

 Operational history

 The Tatra T.101 gained a number of records.
-In 1937 a prize was offered for the longest flight by an aircraft of Czechoslovakian origin.
+In 1937 a prize was offered for the longest flight by an aircraft of Czechoslovak origin.
 In 1938 Jan Ambruš and Vojtěch Matěna flew from Ruzyně Airport, Prague to Khartoum Airport, Sudan, a distance of 2340 nmi.
 The aircraft achieved a height record of 7113 m in the category for two-seat aircraft with an engine capacity of less than 4 L. This was later raised to 7470 m.